 GDPR update: Serpstat has put in sincere efforts to make their operations GDPR ready.
 They have updated their terms and conditions, audited their party vendors and reviewed all of their data processing techniques to make it GDPR compliant.

 Other Serpstat Alternatives in the Market

-Now that we have walked through the Serpstat features and have had an extensive look into how this platform works, let us also take a look at the alternatives and other serious players in the market, namely:
+Now that we have walked through the Serpstat features and have had an extensive look into how this platform works, let us also do a Serpstat alternate review and other serious players in the market, namely:

-Although we have discussed only Ahrefs and SEMrush in this article you can check out another blog post of Serpstat vs Seranking– another alternative of Serpstat.
+Although we have discussed only Ahrefs and SEMrush in this article you can check out another blog post of Serpstat vs Seranking– another Serpstat alternative.